Cultivating a safe space for Black, Indigenous and Women of Colour to explore health and wellness.

 “There is so much power in seeing other women who look like you and can identify and empathize with your lived experience as a woman of colour in these spaces.”

-— Women of Color Remake Wellness
+— Women of Colour Remake Wellness

 Mission

-Create an inclusive space where Black, Indigenous, and Women of Color (BIWOC) can redefine health and wellness on their own terms.
+Create an inclusive space where Black, Indigenous, and Women of Colour (BIWOC) can redefine health and wellness on their own terms.
 Here, their voices are not just heard, but amplified, bringing their unique experiences and perspectives to the forefront.

 Promote mental health awareness in BIPOC communities by normalizing discussions about mental wellness and illness, helping to break down stigmas and foster a more understanding and supportive environment.